-Because many of these behaviors result from neurobiology, it is often good to consult a physician.
+- Because many of these behaviors result from neurobiology, it is often good to consult a physician.
 Many girls are helped significantly by SSRIs and other anti-anxiety/depression medications.

-Also effective in building social assertion is providing concrete phrases for the girl to assert a position and then videotaping her responding to a specific event, or vignette, using the phrase she has practiced.
+- Also effective in building social assertion is providing concrete phrases for the girl to assert a position and then videotaping her responding to a specific event, or vignette, using the phrase she has practiced.

-Girls with FXS also struggle with attention deficits that further complicate their social interaction.
+Girls with FXS struggle with attention deficits that further complicate their social interaction.
 Being distracted, or forgetting pertinent information from a conversation, does not foster social viability.

 Perseverative language is often a hallmark of conversation in girls with FXS.
 As the girl becomes more emotionally scattered, she tends to repeat key phrases or may attempt to emphasize a certain aspect of the conversation over and over.
 The lack of emotional regulation feeds this tendency and causes the listener to become bored with the conversation while dismissing its merits.

-To help combat this, you may try videotaping conversations in a therapy session, providing the girl an opportunity to watch and hear the repetitious language.
+- To help combat this issue, you may try videotaping conversations in a therapy session, providing the girl an opportunity to watch and hear the repetitious language.

 Academic difficulties may cause girls with FXS to lack the confidence necessary to succeed in school.
 Many studies report deficits in attention in a global sense and math in particular.
 These deficits are common and often pervasive, with a negative effect on school performance.
 Often, the deficits are not identified or diagnosed until later years, and remediation is thus delayed.